 In his Executive budget proposal, the Governor proposed language to permit the Office of Mental Health and the Office for People with Developmental Disabilities facility directors to receive a resident's private or public benefit funds as representative payee and use such funds to pay for the resident's cost of care and treatment.
-The Executive proposal would have also eliminated the \$5,000 limit in state law on the amount of funds that may be held by a facility directors hold funds in a fiduciary manner.
+The Executive proposal would have also eliminated the \$5,000 limit in state law on the amount of funds that may be held by a facility director and would have eliminated the requirement that state and voluntary facility directors hold funds in a fiduciary manner.